-The dimensions of the chemical components are defined by the UMUI depending on the chemical scheme.
-Table 15 shows the chemical array dimensions defined by the UMUI.
-These variables are read in to the UKCA namelist RUN_UKCA and are available from the UKCA module called ukca_option_mod.
+The dimensions of the chemical components are set inside the code (in subroutine ukca_setup_chem) depending on the value of the namelist variable i_ukca_chem.
+Table 15 shows the chemical array dimensions.
+These available from the UKCA module called ukca_option_mod.
 Logical variables defining the chemical scheme are also held in this namelist.
+These logical variables are also set in ukca_setup_chem depending on the value of i_ukca_chem.